-Gary Joseph LeBlanc is the author of, “Staying Afloat in a Sea of Forgetfulness” "Managing Alzheimer's and Dementia Behaviors" and co- author of "While I Still Can."
-Also, a weekly columnist of "Common Sense Caregiving" published in the Tampa Tribune and Hernando Today and many other health publications.
+Gary Joseph LeBlanc, is the author of "Staying Afloat in a Sea of Forgetfulness," “The Aftereffects of Caregiving,” "Managing Alzheimer's and Dementia Behaviors" and co- author of "While I Still Can."
+Also, he was a weekly columnist of "Common Sense Caregiving" published in the Tampa Tribune and Hernando Today and many other health publications.
 He had over 350 articles published in national newspapers on dementia care.
 He’s now a national speaker on dementia caregiving.

-If you would like to sign up for our Weekly Newsletter, just use the contact form below and ask to be added.
+If you would like to sign up for our Weekly Newsletter, just use the contact form below.

 The primary purpose of this Health Care Edition of, “Managing Alzheimer’s and Dementia Behavior” is to assist both “Healthcare Professionals” and “Family Caregivers” alike in providing the best care possible to those living with Alzheimer’s and other dementia-related diseases.